zetifinance/main-website-2023-fork/content/pages/fleets.md

       rich_editor: ""
     features:
       - heading: Pay-per-mile
-        rich_editor: We offer true pay-per-mile vehicle purchasing and long-term leasing, pooled across an entire fleet, rather than per vehicle.
-There is no minimum monthly commitment or penalty for driving over your estimated monthly mileage.
-Our contracts are based on a longer-term contracted mileage commitment to allow more flexibility in payments.
+        rich_editor: We offer true pay-per-mile vehicle fleet financing; pooled across the fleet, rather than per vehicle.
+There is no penalty for driving over your estimated monthly mileage.
+Our contracts are based on a contracted mileage commitment and allow for greater flexibility in payments than traditional finance.
         image: /img/lexus.jpeg
       - heading: "Fully automated billing "
         rich_editor: Billing and Payment collection are entirely automated and always